 As Seattle grew there were several other attempts to systematize the naming of streets.
 A major effort to get organized came in the period of 1906 to 1910, which began to have an effect on streets in northeast Seattle.
 Seattle started a city-wide clean-up campaign to get ready for the world’s fair to be held on the new northeast Seattle campus of the University of Washington: the Alaska-Yukon-Pacific Exposition.

 Wallingford, Green Lake, Brooklyn and part of Ravenna had come into the city limits in 1891, and the university had moved to its present site in northeast Seattle in 1895 but the campus had not been developed.
 The neighboring residential district was known as the Village of Brooklyn, its plat name.
 It was decided to mark some streets so that streetcar riders could find their destinations more easily.
-The streetcar stop called University, eventually lent its name to 14th Ave NE and then to the whole district.
+The streetcar stop called University, supplanted the street name of 14th Ave NE and then the whole district eventually became University.

 Ballard was a shingle-mill community which had grown vigorously since 1890 when it was incorporated as a separate city.
 The citizens of Ballard voted to be annexed to Seattle in 1907, mainly because of the need for a municipal water source.
 A numbered street system went in as of Ballard’s absorption into the City of Seattle.
 Some of the old street names of Ballard have been commemorated with sidewalk tiles.

 Northeast Seattle: street numbers, not many names

 Some housing developments of northeast Seattle do have named streets, such as the Sand Point County Club with its Ridge Drive, Sunrise Vista, Crown Place and others.
 The Hawthorne Hills neighborhood has its University Circle with streets named Ann Arbor, Oberlin, Princeton, Pullman, Purdue, Stanford, Tulane, Vassar, and Wellesley.